mitsunami/RoboND-DeepLearning-Project/writeup.md

 The Intersection over Union (IoU) score is 44%.
 The network obtain an accuracy greather than the threshold (40%).

+Result image and video of QuadRotor Simulator are shown below:

 ![fm-1](images/RoboND-QuadRotor-Unity-Simulator 2017_10_11 13_32_36.png)

 ![fm-2](images/RoboND-QuadRotor-Unity-Simulator 2017_10_11 13_35_39.mp4)